 Maybe the LX will work well with shouty horn speakers but in my system, it is so very smooth that it seems like the musicians are on Prozac.
 Going back to the Driade Flow is like a fresh breath of air.
 The performance again expansive and free-breathing and so much more involving, as if the musicians have revitalized and are again playing at full strength.

 I also used the Driade Flow with the Martin Logans and while I feel that the match is more synergistic with the Magicos, here, too, they work entirely predictably, that is, a little less tight in the bass and a little softer in the treble but more organic, more free-flowing and more involving.
 And, as with the Magicos, within the first minutes of the first track, I got used to the altered presentation, the higher involvement factor took over and I simply relaxed into the music.

-This cable truly is something else.
-It has a smooth, free-flowing, organic and highly involving delivery that, quite unusually, does not come along with a lack of focus or a reduction in dynamic slam.
-This cable can be ever so seductive and alluring but it also roars in a super-bold and expressive fashion just as the music requires.
+The Driade Flow 405 has an alluringly smooth, free-flowing, organic, and highly involving delivery that, quite unusually, does not come along with a lack of focus or a reduction in dynamic slam.
+This cable can be ever so seductive but it also roars in a bold and expressive fashion just as the music requires.

 Previously a HFA Favorite, now replaced with the Flow Reference 808

 Sometime after this review was done, Driade made a nice update to the sleeving of the speaker cables, doing away with the silver felt-tip markings for direction and introducing pre-printed heat shrink wraps with the brand name and logo on them along with the direction, as in this article’s updated main photo and the photo above.